-Since New Jersey is still in Stage 2, many offices have temporarily changed their office hours and may be available either in person or remotely.
-This Fall 2020 Contact Information document provides current information on how to reach offices in the Division of Academic and Student Affairs.
-It also includes a schedule for Open Air Office Drop-in Hours being offered in September by many of these offices.
+Many offices have temporarily changed their office hours and may be available either in person or remotely.
+This Spring 2021 Contact Information document provides current information on how to reach offices in the Division of Academic and Student Affairs.

 Android users can click phone numbers directly to dial; Iphone/iOS users will need to click and hold to dial.